jamieowen/glsl-blend/README.md

 - Double Check Reflect & Glow Filters

-- Vivid Light & Soft Light have quite a bit of 'banding' - need to look into this.
+- Vivid Light & Soft Light ( NOW FIXED ) have quite a bit of 'banding' - need to look into this.

 # ----